williamdlees/vdjbase_docker/README.md

 ## Logs and debugging

 Nginx logs are in /share/config/nginx/log/nginx.
 You can log in to either container to see what it's doing.
+If you start the containers in non-daemon mode (omit the -d), you will see logging output from VDJbase.